jsztompka/DuelDQN/README.md

 The environment used to present the algorithm is Banas from Unity-ML You don’t have to build the environment yourself the prebuilt one included in the project will work fine - please note it’s only compatible with Unity-ML 0.4.0b NOT the current newest version.
 I don’t have access to the source of the environment as it was prebuilt by Udacity.

+## Environment details:
+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:

+0 - move forward.
+1 - move backward.
+2 - turn left.
+3 - turn right.

 ## Video of the trained agent:
 [![Click to watch on youtube](https://img.youtube.com/vi/SRBDl_yjLBM/0.jpg)](https://youtu.be/SRBDl_yjLBM)